wearemolecule/elektra/README.md

-# elektra
+# Elektra

-Elektra is Molecule's core framework for block-logic (i.e., how to compute mwh from 5x16, 2x16, etc. blocks).
-It's derived from a set of our core logic internal to the Molecule application, and we're happy to share it with the world -- because nobody should ever have to fight with North American power block logic, ever, again.
+Elektra is Molecule's core framework for block logic (i.e., how to compute mwh from 5x16, 2x16, etc. blocks).
+It's derived from a set of our core logic internal to the Molecule application, and we're happy to share it with the world -- because nobody should ever have to fight with North American power blocks _ever_ again.

 Elektra is in pre-release mode, which means that signatures may change over time as we evolve the project to 1.0.
 Submissions are welcome.

-These are the primary methods implemented in the elektra project, although many constructs and sub-functions are currently public.
+We have documented the primary methods implemented in by Elektra, below.
+Other methods are available, but are undocumented.

-* create_prices
-* scrub_hourly_prices
-* convert
-* translateBlocks
+## Installing Elektra

+Either clone this repo, or use pip:

+> pip3 install elektra
+>
+## Using Elektra

+In your python project, `import elektra` and use away.
+Usage examples are in `examples/examples.py`.

+## Methods

-## Create Prices
+### Create Prices
 This method creates block prices, given hourly prices for a period of time and a handful of other parameters.
 A key function of this method is that it validates whether enough prices have been submitted to do the calculation.
 So, if the `block` is 5x16, but a price is missing for a Wednesday at 11 AM, an exception will be thrown.
 Daylight Savings Time is also contemplated.

 The *create_prices* method takes the following parameters: